w3f/Grant-Milestone-Delivery/evaluations/rubeus_keeper_1_keeganquigley.md

 The contract still instantiates successfully so I could get through the evaluation, but please take a look to see what is causing this `constructor` to fail.

 2. In the testing guide, I would suggest mentioning that `substrate-contracts-node` needs to be running before changing into `example` directory and running the tests, just to make it clear that otherwise it will fail to connect to the node.

+**Please note:** No security audits have been conducted as part of this evaluation.